molpopgen/libsequence/REVISION_HISTORY.md

 14. A new, faster implementation of Sequence::SimData::read
 15. The configure script how checks for the existence of [htslib](http://www.htslib.org)
 16. Sequence/bamreader.hpp and Sequence/bamrecord.hpp added for direct reading from bam files.
 Will only compile if [htslib](http://htslib.org) is detected by the configure script
+17. I've performed extensive code auditing using cppcheck.
+Many issues were resolved.
+Most were stylistic, but they do make the code more idiomatic.

 ###ISSUES: